matthew-hollick/log-generator/README.md

 The `func` developed are:

 ### Basic Functions
+These functions were defined in the upstream project and have been kept for compatibility.

 - `func_randip`: generate a random ip address
 - `func_randint`: generate a random integer from _min_ to _max_